vorble/platform/README.md

 Permitted customization:

 * You may create one or more invocation scripts alongside the [setup.sh](setup.sh) for the purpose of invoking [setup.sh](setup.sh) with customized parameters.
 See [setup.vorble](setup.vorble) for an example.
-* You may create new directories in the project root to hold custom env, hook, feature, loadout, and other related files.
+* You may create new directories in the project root to hold custom env, feature, hook, loadout, option, and other related files.
 See directory [vorble](vorble) for an example.
 * You may package and distribute the combined software provided the copyright and license terms for the modifications are clearly indicated.
   - Please use, for example, files named "LICENSE-custom" and "COPYRIGHT-custom" if your new directory is named "custom".

 ## More Information

-This software follows [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme.
+This software follows the [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme.